Potong Pasir Single Member Constituency

-The Potong Pasir Single Member Constituency is a single-member constituency (SMC) in central Singapore.
+The Potong Pasir Single Member Constituency (Note: Kawasan Undi Perseorangan Potong Pasir; 波东巴西单选区; பொத்தோங் பாசிர் தனித்தொகுதி) is a single-member constituency (SMC) situated in central Singapore.
 It is managed by Jalan Besar Town Council.
-The current Member of Parliament (MP) for the constituency is Alex Yeo from the governing People's Action Party (PAP).
+The current Member of Parliament (MP) for the constituency is Alex Yeo from the People's Action Party (PAP).

 History

 1968–1976: Creation and WP contests

 Potong Pasir Constituency was established prior to the 1968 general election; the PAP won uncontested.

 In the 1972 and 1976 general elections, the Workers' Party (WP) challenged the PAP in the constituency, with the United National Front (UNF) also doing so in 1972; all three challenges were unsuccessful.
 For not obtaining at least 12.5% of the vote, the UNF also lost their electoral deposit of S$500.

 1979: By-election and entry of Chiam See Tong

 In 1979, as part of the seven by-elections that year, Chiam See Tong, future MP for Potong Pasir, contested the constituency as an independent candidate against PAP newcomer Howe Yoon Chong.
 After submitting his nomination papers for the by-election, Howe dismissed opposition candidates as "court jesters" who had arrived "to provide comic relief".
 He went on to defeat Chiam with 66.85% of the vote, retaining Potong Pasir for the PAP.